 However, if you set

-match property) will indicate that the object is not a regular expression object.
+false, the object will be considered as not a regular expression object.
 The methods

 endsWith won't throw a

 const re = /foo/; re[Symbol.match] = false; "/foo/".startsWith(re); // true "/baz/".endsWith(re); // false

 |ECMAScript Language Specification |

 BCD tables only load in the browser